selfup/gopdm/README.md

 ### What is this for?

-To have nodes talk to eachother and be aware of eachother in realtime.
+To have nodes talk to eachother and be aware of eachother in realtime :rocket:

-Replace need for centralized cache.
-Automatically shard data throughout a cluster.
+Think EPMD in erlang as a library for your go web apps :tada:

 ### TODO